texfaq/texfaq.github.io/FAQ-latexpronounce.md

 _not_ to be pronounced in the same way as the rubber-tree gum (which would be ''lay teks'').

-The LaTeX 2e logo is supposed to end with an &epsilon;; nevertheless, most people pronounce the name as ''LaTeX-two-ee''.
+The LaTeX2e logo is supposed to end with an
+&epsilon;; nevertheless, most
+people pronounce the name as ''LaTeX-two-ee''.